 Kinesthetic Learning Style for Kids- Everything You Need to Know

 We have all heard the phrase- “it takes all kinds of people to make the world go round.”
 Everyone is different- be it nature or nurture so it goes without saying that the way we all learn and process information will be different as well.
 Here I will be highlighting the Kinesthetic Learning Style.
 It is one of 4 from Neil Fleming’s VARK Learning Style Model.
-The other 3 learning styles are Visual, Auditory, and Reading Learners.
-If you haven’t already taken my quiz to see what kind of learner your kid falls into- Take the Quiz here and come back to read more!
-(Until my quiz is up and ready check out the VARK Questionaire).
+The other 3 learning styles are Visual, Auditory, and Reading/ Writing Learners.
+If you haven’t already taken my quiz to see what kind of learner your kid falls into-Take the Learning Style for Kids Quiz hereand come back to read more!
 Kinesthetic Learning Style for Kids- Everything You Need to Know will help you think of some creative ways to use their learning style to help them learn better!

 What is a Kinesthetic Learner?

 Kinesthetic Learners depend heavily on experiencing things with all 5 senses.
 They glean knowledge best from using trial and error or experimenting.
 Kinesthetic learners tend to be very physical and learn through doing things.
 They like to move a lot when absorbing information.
 Tactile learners also fall into this category- this means they like to work with their hands.

 These kids tend to be dancers, athletes, trades people, etc.